Watermelon is a large fruit with a spherical shape.

 Taking the fruit in moderate amounts will ensure a healthy and hydrated you.

-Pre-cut watermelons were recently identified as a possible carrier of salmonella.
+Pre-cut melons were recently identified as a possible carrier of salmonella.

-avoid contamination by choosing and handling fruit in the appropriate manner to help prevent food borne illness.
+avoid this contamination by choosing and handling fruit safely to help prevent food borne illness.

 Wash hands and food preparation surfaces before and after preparing the fruit.

 - It has more lycopene than raw tomato

 - The Carolina Cross is the common variety in Nigeria

 - There’s a yellow variety

 - They come in over 1200 different varieties

 - It is both a fruit and a vegetable